Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 3. Wash your hands with soap.

-4. Stand in front of a mirror.
+4. Stand in front of the mirror.

 8. Remove the inner tube of the device.

-11. Rinse the interior with running water.
+11. Rinse the internal part with running water.

-13. Treat the part twice with alcohol.
+13. Treat the part with alcohol twice.

 15. Shake the part so that no drops of glycerin remain on it.

-18. Remove preparations, soda solution and brush.
+18. Remove the preparations, soda solution and brush.

 19. Wash your hands with soap.

-Patient lifestyle
+Patient's lifestyle

-• do not sleep on your stomach;
+• don't sleep on your stomach;

 • buy a humidifier;